 To find out average order value we have to find out the total number of orders and divide it with total sales.

 The total number of orders doesn’t present in original data source.
 So let’s figure it out.
 Create a calculated field and name it ‘orders’.
 The formula to get the distinct numbers is COUNTD.

 Now we have to find out the AOV.
 We have sales and now we have the total number of order.
 Now create a calculated field name it AOV.
 AOV can be calculated by dividing sales by total order.

 Now place the measures in the worksheet and we will get the visualization.

-The AOV returns simple number without formatting.
-To change it to currency we can click format number option in default properties in calculated field.
+The AOV returns a simple number without formatting.
+To change it to the currency we can click the format number option in default properties in a calculated field.

 |Data Visualization and Dashboarding Fundamentals|